eliagbayani/docker_eol_connectors/README.md

    - To stop containers run: `$ docker-compose stop`
    - To test a command without changing your application stack state.: `$ docker compose --dry-run up --build -d`

+   To re-create stuff:

+   - Recreate containers even if their configuration and image haven't changed: `docker-compose up --build --force-recreate`
+   - Do not use cache when building the image: `docker-compose build --no-cache`

 8. Other commands:

-   - Do not use cache when building the image: `docker-compose build --no-cache`
-   - Recreate containers even if their configuration and image haven't changed: `docker-compose up --force-recreate`
    - To stop a service from compose: `docker stop {container id of that service}`
    - To restart a service from compose: `docker-compose restart {service name}`